raspberrypilearning/turing-test-lessons/Lesson-1/lesson-plan-1.md

-## Lesson 1 - How do computers think?
+## Lesson 1 - How do Computers Think?

 ###Introduction